When you import instrument data into LabKey server, assay tools allow you to create a detailed assay design

 - Enter the Description: "The configuration setting on the instrument."

-- Your new assay design is now saved and ready to use.
-We can use it to import as many runs as we like from spreadsheets with the same structure.
-You will now see GenericAssay on the assay list on the main Assay Tutorial page.
+- Your new assay design is now ready to use.
+We can use it to import as many runs as we like from spreadsheets with the same structure and gather instrument information from the operator.